Dreambound

 • Exam Cost: $90 for NCCT

-There may be states that require you to complete an accredited program, pass a national certification exam, or both to work as a MA.
+Some states may require you to complete an accredited program, pass a national certification exam, or work as an MA.
 California, Washington, and Louisiana are some of these states.
-If you're interested in becoming a MA, it's a good idea to research the requirements in your specific state or region.
+It's always a good idea to research the requirements in your specific state or region.
 You can also check with the certifying agencies for information on certification requirements and resources.

 3. Other requirements - Some training providers and employers may require you to pass or present requirements, which include: